DOWNLOAD & COMPLETE the forms. Have the completed forms with you for your appointment:

 - If your pet has an aggressive problem, particularly if it involves children, or is on psychoactive medication (prescribed previously by another veterinarian or by Dr. Schwartz) it will need to be closely monitored and a recheck appointment is important.

 - Medication cannot be refilled without a recheck with Dr. Schwartz as a precaution for your pet’s well-being.
+If a recheck must be delayed due to unforeseen circumstances, a 30 day of your pet’s prescription can be refilled for a fee of $50.

 - Recheck appointments usually are between one to two hours long.
 Dr. Schwartz provides the best care possible for you and your pet; her time is devoted to making sure that you live happily ever after with your companion animal.